glaweh/hdf5fs-wrapper/README.md

 HPC filesystems perform well for large files, and may even run into serious trouble with the 'many-files' pattern:
- - worst of all: running out of INODES (i.e. reaching the maximum possible number of files on the filesystem)
+ - worst-case: running out of INODES (i.e. reaching the maximum possible number of files on the filesystem)
  - creation/deletion of a file is an expensive operation (involves updates of filesystem metadata)